Truth or Dare (2017 film): Plot

-Jessie is dared to chain herself to a pipe in the cellar, but runs out of time and is devoured by a huge swarm of cockroaches.
-As Round Three begins, Maddie receives a phone call instructing her and Alex to remove seven living body parts.
-Between them, they remove an eyelash, hair, a fingernail, an earlobe, a finger, and a toe.
+Jessie is dared to chain herself to a pipe in the cellar, but takes too long and is devoured by a swarm of cockroaches.
+As Round Three begins, Maddie is dared to remove seven living body parts.
+Sharing the dare, they remove an eyelash, hair, a fingernail, an earlobe, a finger, and a toe.
 As their last part, Alex chops off Maddie's foot with a cleaver.
 After completing the dare, they rush to the hospital, but a message appears on the car's GPS with Alex's final dare – "kill her".
 Maddie begs Alex to kill her, but Alex refuses, and intentionally crashes the car into a tree.
 An unknown survivor gasps for air after the screen cuts to black.